Overview

 temperature: 1.5,

-Testing Configurations
+Testing configurations

 Start with default settings and adjust one parameter at a time.
 Temperature is usually the most impactful setting to tune first.